British Columbia has very strict laws about drinking and driving. Alcoholic drinks, such as beer, wine and liquor, can make you an impaired driver.

 In addition to these penalties, you can be charged with a crime and have to go to court if you are caught driving with a blood-alcohol content over 0.08, or you refuse to provide a breath sample.

-If you are found guilty in court, you can be prohibited from driving for at least a year and have to pay more for car insurance.
+If you are found guilty in court, you can be prohibited from driving for at least a year, pay a fine, pay more for car insurance, and possible jail time.

 If you are caught using drugs and driving